ursatile/mwnet/702-blazor-webassembly.md

 ---
-title: "7.2 Razor Components and WebAsssembly"
+title: "7.2 Razor and Web Assembly"
 layout: module
-nav_order: 10508
+nav_order: 10702
 typora-root-url: ./
 typora-copy-images-to: ./images
-summary: "Let's add tickets and ticket prices"
+summary: "In this module, we'll turn our Razor Component into a standalone project which we can deploy using Blazor and web assembly to create interactive controls which don't rely on a network connection."
 previous: mwnet701
 complete: mwnet702
 examples: examples/702/Rockaway